-They Know Your Product.
+They Know Your Product

-You don’t have to upsell your product to someone who has already purchased it.
+You don’t have to up-sell your product to someone who has already purchased it.
 These customers know what it is, how it works, and how it’s improved their lives.
-They have also bought your product or similar items in your brand line and love them, too.
+They have also bought your product or similar items in your brand line, and love them too.

-They Can Get to Places You Can’t.
+They Can Get to Places You Can’t

-They Have Helpful Advice.
+They Have Helpful Advice

-Customers can sometimes make suggestions about how to improve it that you and your team didn’t think of before.
+Customers sometimes make suggestions about how to improve it that you and your team didn’t think of before.
 This advice can either come from them, or from someone they are trying to influence who has a similar problem but needs a slightly altered solution.
 Not only are you getting feedback from a reliable source, but you’re also getting more opportunities to gain a competitive advantage over similar products.

 Identify Your Potential Influencers

 Before starting an influencer marketing campaign, you need to determine who your best customers are.
 You need to identify who your best customers are that fit the mold of your buyer personas.
 Repeat customers are great, but they also have to have influencing power.
 They have to have clout—preferably online—and regularly interact with other people in their niche.
-People with a lot of followers on social media that engage with them through comments, shares, and likes are a great example.
+People with lots of followers on social media that engage with them through comments, shares, and likes are a great example.
 Owners of high-traffic blogs is another.

 Once you can identify your target customers, you need to learn about them.
-Reach out to them through social media, e-mail, or subscriptions and keep questions in mind like:
+Reach out to them through social media, e-mail, or subscriptions, and keep questions in mind like:

 - How did they find you?